kotik98/entangle-blockchain/docs/api/proto-docs.md

 ### GenesisAccount
 GenesisAccount defines an account to be initialized in the genesis state.
-Its main difference between with Geth's GenesisAccount is that it uses a custom storage type and that it doesn't contain the private key field.
+Its main difference with Geth's GenesisAccount is that it uses a custom storage type and that it doesn't contain the private key field.